PAGURI: a user experience study of creative interaction with text-to-music models: Study Design and Method

 \subsection{PAGURI Interface}

-The Prompt Audio Generator User Research Investigation (PAGURI) proposed in this paper presents an interface through which users can generate audio samples using state-of-the-art TTM models.
-Through the interface, users can generate audio samples giving textual input prompts of their choice to the generative model.
-They can specify the number of audio tracks to generate and their duration, for each iteration.
+The Prompt Audio Generation User Research Investigation (PAGURI) proposed in this paper presents an interface through which users can generate audio samples using state-of-the-art TTM models, depicted in Figure \ref{fig:paguri_GUI}.
+Through the interface, users can generate audio samples, giving textual input prompts of their choice to the generative model.
+They can specify the number of audio tracks to generate and the duration for each iteration.
 Additionally, through the same interface, users can upload up to $5$ preferred audio files to personalize AudioLDM2.
-Subsequently, they can obtain a personalized model using the DreamBooth personalization technique as in~\citep{plitsis2023investigating}.
-In this case, the user can specify an \textit{instance word} used as an identifier to be attached to the new audio files, and an \textit{object class} which indicates a more general description of the audio, which may indicate the instrument, genre, or musical style of the concepts.
+Subsequently, they can obtain a personalized model using the DreamBooth personalization technique as implemented in~\cite{plitsis2023investigating}.
+In this case, the user can specify an \textit{instance word} used as an identifier to be attached to the new audio files and an \textit{object class}, which indicates a more general description of the audio, which may indicate the instrument, genre, or musical style of the concepts.
 Each user can select to either personalize the off-the-shelf AudioLDM2 model or a previously personalized (by the same user) version of it.
-The fine-tuning duration can be chosen between \textit{Fast, Medium} and \textit{Slow}.
-Each of them applies the DreamBooth personalization procedure for different durations, ranging from a minimum of $3$ minutes (\textit{Fast}) to a maximum of $15$ minutes per iteration (\textit{Slow}).
-While longer training times enable to obtain better results, we constrained the maximum considered time to retain the interactivity aspect of the study.
-PAGURI interface has been developed using \textit{Python} programming language, with the use of \textit{Jupyter Notebook} and \textit{ipywidgets} library\footnote{\href{https://github.com/jupyter-widgets/ipywidgets}{https://github.com/jupyter-widgets/ipywidgets}}.
-A detailed presentation and images showing PAGURI interface can be found on the supplementary material\textsuperscript{\ref{link:suppmaterial}}.
+The fine-tuning duration can be chosen between \textit{Fast, Medium}, and \textit{Slow}.
+Each of them applies the DreamBooth personalization procedure for different durations, ranging from a minimum of $3$ min (\textit{Fast}) to a maximum of $15$ min per iteration (\textit{Slow}).
+Although longer fine-tuning times could improve audio quality, we limited the minimum and maximum durations to 3 and 15 min, respectively, in order to maintain the interactive nature of the study.